 Stick to a schedule where possible

 Having a routine for meals can help children know what to expect and may help reduce the arguments.
 If life is too busy for a set meal routine every day, try prioritising one meal, such as breakfast.
 After a night of fasting, your child’s sugar levels can be pretty low in the morning and a good breakfast will help your child think, feel and work better.

 Include your children in the food shop and choosing healthy food to eat.
 This helps them feel like they are eating what they have chosen, and take ownership of what they eat.
 Help them to understand food labels so they can appreciate the nutritional value of the foods they choose to eat.
 The NHS have published this guide to food labels which might help.

 Try to make it clear you don’t expect perfection from your child - everybody can have a treat every now and then.
 Excluding sugary or high fat snacks such as sweets, cake and doughnuts completely could lead to your children over-indulging when they do have them.
 Make these foods a treat rather than a regular part of their diet.

 The bottom line is this - parenting can be incredibly challenging, but pulling together as a family can help create a healthy foundation that your children will follow into adulthood.
 For more tips for parents of children with diabetes, check out this blog post on Diabetes Daily.

-The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited or our publishers.
+The views expressed in the Accu-Chek blog are not necessarily those of Roche Diabetes Care Limited.
 The content is provided for general information only.
 It is not intended to amount to advice on which you should rely – you must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content.
-Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether express or implied, that the content is accurate, complete or up-to-date.
+Although we make reasonable efforts to ensure that the content is up to date, we make no representations, warranties or guarantees, whether expressed or implied, that the content is accurate, complete or up-to-date.